Welcome to my blog!

-So on this blog I would hope that others would share not only their responses to what I have written, but also put words on how they make meaning in their own life.
-My book will be live on the web and in all good bookstores by September 2017 at the latest.
-In the meantime, I will gradually add to this blog.
+On this blog I would hope that others would share not only their responses to what I have written, but also put words on how they make meaning in their own life.
 Let me know what you like hearing about and feel free to ask questions.